ItsK1tty/w1tchdocs/docs/source/reference.rst

 .. code-block:: lua
    :linenos:

+   vCurrentVehicle = self.get_vehicle()
-   vehicle.set_vehicle_handling(self.get_vehicle(), "fAcceleration", 100) -- Sets the acceleration of the vehicle to 100 points.
+   vehicle.set_vehicle_handling(vCurrentVehicle, "fAcceleration", 100) -- Sets the acceleration of the vehicle to 100 points.
    system.log_debug("The player's vehicle has been set to have 100 acceleration points.")